 (2) for other licenses, 50 cents.

 Subd.
-7. Electronic licensing system commission.
-The commissioner shall retain for the operation of the electronic licensing system a commission of 4.7 percent of all license fees collected, excluding:
+7. County auditor's commission.
+The county auditor shall retain for the county treasury a commission of four percent of all license fees collected by the auditor and the auditor's subagents, excluding:

 (1) the small game surcharge;